-My desires to overcome OCD led me to having to search for information on the internet, both official and unofficial information, to discover the world of alternative medicine, and undergo to many of those treatments, to my disgrace they didn’t have much to contribute as to treatment of OCD, obsessed with overcoming the disorder in any way.
-After graduating in medicine, and having mor e free time, I studied all kinds of medical and psychological theories about the ODC, and especially to deepen in the scope of neuroscience and medicine called mind-body.
+My desires to overcome the Obsessive Compulsive Disorder led me to having to search for information on the internet, both official and unofficial information, to discover the world of alternative medicine, and undergo to many of those treatments, to my disgrace they didn’t have much to contribute as to treatment of OCD, obsessed with overcoming the disorder in any way.
+After graduating in medicine, and having mor e free time, I studied all kinds of medical and psychological theories about this disorder, and especially to deepen in the scope of neuroscience and medicine called mind-body.

 A completely new world opened in front me; and I learned theories and techniques than I never suspected existed according to my ‘scientific mind’ molded by the prevailing medical paradigm.
 Although most of this information helped me little or nothing, some of those techniques were very helpful, and they laid the foundations of my own healing, and that months later will become the therapy.